Delivering for Rural America

 H.J.
 Res.
-36 -- The Bureau of Land Management Venting and Flaring Rule (CRA) (Signed into law)
+36 --The Bureau of Land Management Venting and Flaring Rule (CRA) (Failed in the Senate)

 ● Repeals a rule that would further cap methane emissions in the oil and gas industry at a time when the industry is already dramatically reducing emissions, potentially wiping out family-owned marginal wells and costing an estimated $1 billion.

 H.J.
 Res 44 --The Bureau of Land Management Planning 2.0 Rule (CRA) (Signed into law)

 ● Repeals a rule that would reduce local authority over large swaths of land out west, massively expanding the federal government's control more than 175 million acres of land-about 4,000 times the size of Washington, D.C.-in 11 western states.

 ● FCC reauthorization included $600 million for a rural broadband pilot program managed by the U.S. Department of Agriculture, Rural Utilities Services.